 People hate to be reminded, especially smart people.
-But I will take this chance of reminding entrepreneurs to be fair with your business deals.
+But I will take this chance of reminding entrepreneurs to be fair in your business deals.
 This is needed today more than ever.

 But like I said in my other blog posts, I’m neither a priest nor a pastor.
 Just see me as an ordinary entrepreneur just like you.
 An ordinary entrepreneur who just renewed my relationship with the Lord.